barrenrockaesthetics/BarrenRockArtchive/README.md

 # Barren Rock Artchive Archive
 ## *** building in progress ***

-This is an open-source art crtique archive, mainly based in Hong Kong and London.
+This is an open-source art crtique archive, mainly based in Hong Kong, London and beyond.
 More will be explained when this project is fully updated.
-All progress and histories are open to be viewed publicly
+All progress and histories are open to be viewed publicly.

+#### Why Github